 Although Reggio is the second oldest city in Italy, it’s a fairly unpretty town with few old buildings.
-However, it’s still popular with tourists who come to see the famous bronzes (see below) on their way to Sicily or elsewhere.
+However, it’s still popular with tourists who come to see the famous Riace bronzes on their way to Sicily or elsewhere.
 Consequently it’s quite expensive.
-For me, the nicest thing about it is the long pedestrian boulevard along the seafront where you have fantastic views of Sicily looming large across the straits of Messina with Etna dominating the skyline.
-I love running along here in the dusk with the sun going down behind the volcano.
-It can be a bit edgy down here at night though with gangs of pushers peddling around the RC Lido station.

 Generally I found it pretty tough to find a good value-for-money restaurant in Reggio.
-This first place is the only one I would really recommend.
+This first place is the only one I would really recommend but sadly it is no more.
+See my 2020 reviews for more recent suggestions.

 This is the best all-round place I found here, very atmospheric with lots of dark wood and low lighting.
 Popular with the locals, I had a family of twenty-six for company on the next table.
 The menu is fixed so you just decide which courses you want and eat what you are given.
 Although I had to wait till the kitchen was open at 8.30, whilst munching on some very tasty miniscule olives, the waiter was very helpful, giving me a running commentary on everything that came to the table.
 The antipasti included capocollo, two types of croquettes, carciofi, pan fried greens, a bowl of bean stew, deep fried bread, a pecorino dipping sauce, ricotta and half a grilled potato.
 The primi was two kinds of pasta on one plate, ‘macaroni’ (long, thin twists) in tomato sauce and gnocchi with aubergine and peppers, and the secondo was three types of pork (thick pancetta, sausage and a chop).
 Except for the capocollo and secondo everything was veggie.
 Along with a bottle of the house red and a bergamot liquer the whole bill came to a very reasonable 25 euro.
 To be honest, the food was ok but not amazing, hence the B+.